Defending Against No Contact and Protection Order in Tukwila

 - The defendant did not, in fact, make any contact with the protected person or petitioner.

-Defending a violation of a protection order charge can be tricky though and you need to retain the services of a skilled domestic violence attorney.
+Defending a violation of a protection order charge can be tricky though and you need to retain the services of the best domestic violence attorney.

 At The Curtis Firm, we have the skill and the proven track record to defend you properly..
 We will fight for your rights and serve as your advocates during the entire legal process, from your arrest through the trial.